EscapistArcadia/Primitive_Micro_Devices/README.md

 understand the expected behavior.

 **Requirements (Tentative)**
-- Implement your OoO architecture such that it can execute all immediate and register instructions in RV32I
+- Implement your xxx architecture such that it can execute all immediate and register instructions in RV32I
   - `AUIPC` is *optional* for this checkpoint
 - Integrate the multiplier IP with your processor to perform all `MUL`